 Aquatic food diversity improves food system nutrient diversity

 Here, we reframe aquatic foods’ role in global food systems as a highly diverse food group, which can supply critical nutrients6–9 and improve overall health10.
 Aquatic foods are defined as animals, plants, and microorganisms, as well as cell- and plant-based foods of aquatic origin emerging from new technologies11.
-They include finfish, crustaceans (e.g., shrimp, crabs), cephalopods (e.g., squids, octopus), other mollusks (e.g., clams, cockles, sea snails), aquatic plants (e.g., water spinach, Ipomea aquatica), algae (e.g., seaweed), and other aquatic animals (e.g., mammals, insects, sea cucumbers).
+They include finfish, crustaceans (e.g., crabs, shrimp), cephalopods (e.g., octopus, squids), other mollusks (e.g., clams, cockles, sea snails), aquatic plants (e.g., water spinach, Ipomea aquatica), algae (e.g., seaweed), and other aquatic animals (e.g., mammals, insects, sea cucumbers).
 Aquatic foods can be either farmed or wild-caught, and are sourced from inland (e.g., lakes, rivers, wetlands), coastal (e.g., estuaries, mangroves, near-shore) and marine waters, producing a diversity of foods across all seasons and geographic regions.
+In this research, we focus on aquatic animal-source foods.

 Relative to the limited variation in terrestrial animal-source foods available to most consumers (e.g., beef, chicken, pork), aquatic animal-source foods present myriad options for supplying nutrients (Fig. 1).
+Currently, wild fisheries harvest more than 2,300 species and aquaculture growers farm approximately 630 species or species-types (FAO 2020).
 To provide evidence of the variability in nutrient composition across this diverse array of aquatic foods, we created the Aquatic Foods Composition Database12 (AFCD; see Methods), a comprehensive global database comprising macro- and micro-nutrient composition profiles.
 More than 976 nutrients, inclusive of minerals (e.g., calcium, iron, zinc), vitamins, and fatty acids from 3,528 aquatic foods were synthesized from international and national food composition tables and a comprehensive literature review.
 To capture non-commercially relevant species, small-scale fisheries and underrepresented aquatic foods were specifically targeted.

 Pathways for aquatic foods to benefit human health

-Aquatic foods improve human health through three pathways: 1) by reducing micronutrient (e.g., vitamin A, calcium, iron) deficiencies that can lead to subsequent disease; 2) by uniquely providing omega-3 fatty acids, specifically docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), that can reduce the risk of heart disease and promote brain and eye health; and 3) by displacing the consumption of less healthy red and processed meats that can cause adverse health outcomes10.
+Aquatic foods improve human health through at least three pathways: 1) by reducing micronutrient (e.g., vitamin A, calcium, iron) deficiencies that can lead to subsequent disease; 2) by providing the dominant source of long-chain polyunsaturated fatty acids, specifically docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), that can reduce the risk of heart disease and promote brain and eye health; and 3) by displacing the consumption of less healthy red and processed meats that can cause adverse health outcomes10.
 Any of these three pathways may overlap in a given individual, or predominantly target consumers of particular geographies or age-sex groups.
 The third pathway, specifically, is characteristic of the nutrition transition (i.e., the process by which demographic and economic shifts lead to concomitant dietary and epidemiological shifts often accompanying the Westernization of food systems)13.
 To better understand these pathways, we provide evidence of the diversity of aquatic foods and the nutrients they provide as part of overall diets.
 We also examine how aquatic food policy initiatives and investments in targeted geographies could improve public health.
-This increased attention on aquatic foods is necessary to elevate and amplify their ability to make important contributions to human nutrition, livelihoods, and well-being.
+This increased attention on aquatic foods is necessary to elevate and amplify their ability to make important contributions to human nutrition and health.